-The DJAM entrance exams will be held from July to November.
+The DJAM entrance exams will be held from June through November.
 Anyone can sign up for the entrance exam.
 You can do this here on our website.

 Please note: due to a limited amount of study places we advise you to do the exam in June.
 There’s also a better chance to take your preferences into consideration when drawing up the schedules.